-At Arkview Recovery, our team of addiction specialists believes that you should be aware of the potential outcomes of staging an intervention.
-While things always seem to go well on TV and in the movies, you may not have such a positive result without proper preparation.
-However, if the intervention goes well, your loved one can enroll in one of our addiction treatment programs, including our alcohol abuse treatment program, and get the help that they need and deserve.
+At Arkview Recovery, our addiction specialists believe you should be aware of the potential outcomes of staging an intervention.
+While things always seem to go well on TV and in the movies, you may only have a positive result with proper preparation.
+However, if the intervention goes well, your loved one can enroll in our addiction treatment programs and get the help they need and deserve.

 What Is an Intervention?

 An intervention shouldn’t be something you spring on your loved one.
-When you are staging an intervention, it requires careful planning to ensure that the situation doesn’t devolve into chaos.
-Taking your time to arrange an intervention gives everyone a chance to gather their thoughts.
+When you are staging an intervention for an addict, it requires careful planning to ensure that the situation doesn’t devolve into chaos.
+Taking time to arrange an intervention allows everyone to gather their thoughts.

-Other ideas to keep in mind when staging an intervention include:
+Other ideas to keep in mind when staging an intervention include the following:

 - Try to keep the atmosphere positive.
 While addiction is a serious subject, you don’t want it to turn into a blame session.
 Look for ways of effectively communicating the negative fallout your loved one’s actions causes for those who care about them.